-A blood test can measure leptin, but the results can be tough to interpret, says Dr. Rosedale.
+A blood test can measure this hormone, but the results can be tough to interpret, says Dr. Rosedale.
 If you have excess belly fat and carb cravings, you likely have high leptin, and the steps below can help.

-Adding lavender essential oil to a bedtime bath calms the central nervous system to fight stress and sleeplessness, both of which raise leptin.
+Adding lavender essential oil to a bedtime bath calms the central nervous system to fight stress and sleeplessness, both of which increase this hormone (Buy on Amazon, $7.99).
 What’s more, studies show that when skin absorbs the oil, its active compounds reduce leptin-raising oxidative stress in the body.